 These changing dynamics have made it possible for many more options to become available in the dairy-free aisle at the grocery store.
 Almond, Soy, Coconut, Hemp, Oat, Pea, Cashew, etc…The list is already long!
 But banana milk is the latest entry to this already long list.
 Yes, you heard that right!
 Banana milk actually exists.

 We know what you are thinking, “What exactly is Banana Milk?
 Can you even make milk out of bananas?”
-We’ll explain exactly what banana milk is and shine some light on carrageenan, a toxic additive to watch out for when buying plant-based milks.
+We’ll explain exactly what banana milk is and shine some light on carrageenan, a toxic additive to watch out for when buying plant-based milk.
 To make it easy for you, we at Innovative Medicine have reviewed a banana milk brand that is safe, healthy, and free of toxic additives.
 Let’s take a closer look.

 What is Banana Milk?